Mutestock/F2Week1/README.md

 All tests

 I created all the CRUD endpoints, although update stopped working after the 'Entity with relations' part.
-Although it does exist, it just creates duplicates instead of merging.
+Although it does exist, it just creates duplicates instead of merging (Perhaps coincidentally solving the red objective in a wrong way?)
 I completed the green part of the exception handling.
 I honestly just used the classes from the slide.
 Should be functional.
 The resource tests got messed up after 'Entity with relations'.
 I simplified them and they still made problems despite the fact that the endpoints works in postman.
 Ended up outcommenting them entirely.

 I didn't create the Persons(plural)DTO class, simply because it isn't necessary.
 See implementation of endpoint /all

+ORM:
+All the greens.
+Didn't make the tests in JUnit.
+They're in the main method in the test class in misc.
+They're commented out right now.
+You can uncomment them and test them if you so please.